 From time to time our property managers are asked “my tenant has been paying the same rent for a while shall I increase the rent”?
-We understand that the costs of owning residential property have increased and you would like your rent to increase with those costs or at least in line with CPI.
+It’s likely that your costs of owning a residential property investment have increased and you would like your rent to increase with those costs or at least in line with CPI.

 Firstly it’s important to note, like any market, prices change over time.
 Those change in prices can be both up and down.
 Ultimately the strength of the rental market is determined by the supply of vacant properties.